 Section 2.
-The Employer will post copies of vacancy announcements for a period not less than seven (7) calendar days on all activities bulletin boards, the Human Resources Office (HRO), and on the HR website (NAFjobs.com).
+The Employer will post copies of vacancy announcements for a period not less than seven (7) calendar days on all activities bulletin boards, the Human Resources Office (HRO), and on the USAjobs.com website.
 Interested employees must file an application with the HRO prior to the closing date.